HaramChoi-askui/ios-simulator-automation/README.md

 ## Requirements

 - **[askui](https://docs.askui.com/docs/general/Getting%20Started/getting-started)**
     - askui is provided as an **npm package**.
 So you will need to prepare **Node.js** and install the required dependencies for askui.
-See [this tutorial](https://docs.askui.com/docs/general/Getting%20Started/getting-started) if you haven't installed it yet.
+See [this tutorial](https://docs.askui.com/docs/general/Getting%20Started/getting-started) for a more descriptive tutorial for installing askui.
 - **[Xcode](https://developer.apple.com/xcode/)**
     - **Xcode** ships together with several latest versions of **iOS Simulator**.
 So we don't need an extra step for installing the Simulator, but we need to install the **Xcode** which is provided in the App Store.
 - **Xcode Command Line Tools**